kubernetes/enhancements/keps/sig-node/2837-pod-level-resource-spec/README.md

 is truly desired.

 #### [Future KEP Consideration in collaboration with sig-autoscaling] VPA
 Pod-Level Resources allows pod-level limits to be greater than aggregated container limits to allow the containers to share idle resources among each other.
+Integrating this functionality with VPA necessitates the development of a complex new recommendation algorithm.
+Concepts such as proportionate pod and container level recommendations have been proposed and require further discussion.

+#### [Scoped for GA] User Experience Survey

+Before promoting the feature to GA, we plan to conduct a UX survey to understand user expectations for setting various combinations of requests and limits at both the pod and container levels.
+This will help us gather use cases for different combinations, enabling us to enhance the feature's usability.
+If we identify the need for significant changes to the defaulting logic based on this feedback, we'll release another Beta version of Pod-Level Resources to incorporate those adjustments.boration with sig-autoscaling] VPA Pod-Level Resources allows pod-level limits to be greater than aggregated container limits to allow the containers to share idle resources among each other.
 Integrating this functionality with VPA necessitates the development of a complex